rbertolusso/intubate/README.md

   summary()
 ```

-`intubate` currently implements close to a 100 interfaces to popular
+`intubate` currently implements 251 interfaces that can be related to data science
-statistical functions associated, but not limited, to data science.
-More
+methodologies and other disciplines.
+The important and sensitive work is performed by the interfaced functions provided in the packages (listed below).
-interfaces are planned to be included in the future.
+`intubate` is simply a middleman that takes credit for other people's honest work.

 `intubate` depends only on `base` library, so its implementation is very lean.
 To be able to continue to include more interfaces without bloating your machine,
-starting from version 0.99.3 (not yet submitted) `intubate` **will not** install the packages
+starting from version 0.99.3 `intubate` **will not** install the packages
-that contain the functions that are interfaced.
-You will need to install them yourself, and load
+that contain the functions that are interfaced. *You will need to install them yourself*,
-the corresponding libraries before or after loading `intubate` (but before using
+and load the corresponding libraries before using them in your pipelines.
+This
-them in your pipelines), including `magrittr`.
+also applies to `magrittr` (you could use `intubate` without pipelines too).
 This way people oriented only to one of: traditional statistics,
 machine learning, finance, bio-statistics, bio-informatics, ...,
 will not have to install